cooopmac/jrny/planning/mvp_checklist.md

   - [ ] (Optional for MVP) Ability to reorder steps.
 - [ ] **4.6.
 Mark Journey as Complete:**
   - [ ] Button or option in JourneyDetailScreen to mark the entire journey as complete.
-  - [ ] Update journey status in Supabase tables (e.g., add a `completed_at` timestamp or a `status: 'completed'` field).
+  - [ ] Update journey status in Firebase Firestore (e.g., add a `completedAt` timestamp or a `status: 'completed'` field).
   - [ ] Visually differentiate completed journeys on the Dashboard.
 - [ ] **4.7.
 Real-time Updates (Optional but Recommended):**
-  - [ ] Use Supabase Realtime subscriptions to update UI automatically when data changes (e.g., journey progress, new steps).
+  - [ ] Use Firebase Firestore real-time listeners (e.g., `onSnapshot`) to update UI automatically when data changes (e.g., journey progress, new steps).

 ## **Phase 5: Basic App Functionality**